 We love FaceTime and Zoom is just as easy.
 So if you were wondering how to make a video call these apps make it really simple.
 It’s really lovely when someone calls unexpectedly and truly brightens up your day.
 We’ve also heard of lots of fun going on between groups of friends passing the time together.
 Here are our favourites.

 You might not be able to pop to your local but who needs to when you can create your own.
 Simply nominate a quiz master and get a group together who can connect to you by FaceTime.
 There’s even an app designed just for this called HouseParty.
 Friends and family can get together for a good old bit of rivalry to pitch your wits against each other with plenty of laughs.

-Again, arrange an evening get together playing Charades, pour your favourite tipple and settle down to enjoy a bit of fun with pals.
-Put a few film and book titles in a bowl, and take your turn to act them out making sure your friends can see your actions.
-You can set a time of one minute for each player to keep the fun going between you all.
+Or why not enjoy an evening get together playing charades?
+Pour your favourite tipple and settle down to enjoy a bit of fun with pals.
+Each of you think of a few film, book and TV titles before you start, and take your turn to act them out making sure your friends can see your actions.
+There are even online charades generators that will come up with the ideas for you.
+Set a time of one minute for each player to keep the fun going between you all.
 Whoever guesses the most wins.
-Simple.
+Simple!

 Is Bingo calling?

 This works best with lots of people and you can even print your own bingo cards here, Choose one bingo caller who picks numbers from a hat.
 The best bit is you can sort your own prizes, from a chocolate bar to a piece of cake or something stronger!